 Click OK to save the rule.

-If you use iCloud Drive, your rules are available on your other Mac computers that have iCloud Drive turned on.
+If you use iCloud Drive your rules are available on your other Mac computers that have iCloud Drive turned on and Mail selected in iCloud Drive options.
 Scripts attached to rules aren’t available.
 See Use iCloud Drive to store documents.